 Decide on your affiliate compensation model

 To get the most from your affiliates you need to have an attractive compensation model that incentivizes them to get results for your brand and offers them a sustainable way to make an income.
-As a brand, you also need to be aware of how much you’re investing into the program to ensure you maintain a positive ROI.
+As a brand, you also need to be aware of how much you’re investing in the program to ensure you maintain a positive ROI.

 Create a landing page

 Next on your list is putting together a landing page where new affiliates can apply to your program.
-It should contain all the necessary information about what affiliates you’re looking to work with, your expectations for the program and your offer of compensation.
+It should contain all the necessary information about what affiliates you’re looking to work with, your expectations for the program, and your offer of compensation.

 Promote your affiliate program